dzasa/php-open-exchange-rates/README.md

 // get latest currencies
 $latestRates = $exchangeRates->getLatestRates();

-// get exchange rates for 01.01.2014
+// get exchange rates for 01.01.2014, input can be any valid strtotime input for past
 $historicalRates = $exchangeRates->getHistorical("2014-01-01");

+// get exchange rates for date range, input can be any valid strtotime() input
+$timeSeries = $exchangeRates->getTimeSeries("last Friday", "today");

-// convert from EUR to BAM on 3 decimals
+// convert from EUR to BAM with 3 decimals
 $convert = $exchangeRates->convert("EUR", "BAM", 10, 3);

 // get base currency